code4lib/code-of-conduct/norms.md

 ## The listserv

 The [listserv](https://lists.clir.org/cgi-bin/wa?A0=CODE4LIB) remains a vital part of the Code4Lib community.
-There are about 3600 subscribers to the listserv.
+There are about 3600 subscribers to the listserv, which means that there may be posting threads that do not interest you; feel free to use your email client's filtering function to handle that.

 ### Appropriate topics

 Although its formal definition states that it "... provides a forum for discussion all things relating to programming code for libraries.
 This is a place to discuss particular programming languages, but also provides a place to discuss the issues of programming in libraries in general.", it can also be a place to discuss related topics, such as the issues of being the programmer in a library.
-The questions of  diversity, sexual harassment, microagressions, etc., may all be appropriate related topics of discussion.
+The questions of  diversity, privacy, professional standards, etc., may all be appropriate related topics of discussion.

 ### Anonymity